MrKahr/Misc-Hobby-Projeccts/README.md

 # Hobby-Python
-This is collection of hobby projects that do not fit into any specific category.
+This is collection of minor hobby projects that do not fit into any specific category.

 These include:
 - A rock paper scissors programme